 Architecting Your Cloud Infrastructure for Failure (and Resilience)

 Companies aggressively moved to the public cloud in 2020, driven in part by the pandemic and the shift to a remote workforce.
 That pace is expected to accelerate in 2021, as more and more companies move applications and data to the cloud to achieve the benefits that have been touted for years, including cost savings, flexibility and on-demand scalability.
-It would be a challenge for an individual organisation to match the ability of a cloud service provider in these areas.
+It would be a challenge for an individual organization to match the ability of a cloud service provider in these areas.
 This is their business.

 There is, however, one wrinkle to building on cloud services, and that is the shared responsibility model.